 Packing everything closely together reduces the chance of items shifting in transit and potentially breaking.

 Check cabinets, drawers, appliances and closets before moving out.
 When moving out, it’s easy to leave things behind.
 We recommend double checking all kitchen cabinets, bedroom closets, drawers and appliances (think: your fridge) before handing over the keys.
+Did the check the warming tray of your oven?
+I can almost guarantee you didn't and you have pans stored there. ; )

 Play nice with building managers and front desk personnel.